pantheon-systems/documentation/source/content/guides/new-relic/02-activate-new-relic.md

 anchorid: activate-new-relic
 ---

-This section provides steps on how to activate and configure your New Relic account.
+This section provides steps on how to activate and configure your New Relic&reg; account.

 ## Activate New Relic&reg;

-New Relic is automatically enabled for all application containers added to the site, including Multidev environments.
-You can activate New Relic in the Site Dashboard if you or a team member previously disabled it.
+New Relic&reg; is automatically enabled for all application containers added to the site, including Multidev environments.
+You can activate New Relic&reg; in the Site Dashboard if you or a team member previously disabled it.

 1. Select the <i className="fa fa-eye"></i> **New Relic** tab on your Site Dashboard, and then click **Activate New Relic Pro**:

   ![Screenshot of the Activate New Relic Pro button in the Site Dashboard, under the New Relic tab.](../../../images/integrations/newrelic/activate-new-relic.png)

-1. Visit your site in the browser a couple of times to generate data in New Relic.
+1. Visit your site in the browser a couple of times to generate data in New Relic&reg;.

 1. Allow a few minutes to pass and then navigate to the **New Relic** tab on your Dashboard and click **Go to New Relic**.